 - Operating modes of the product;

-- Operating mode of the product and configuration for emissions testing (worst case);
+- The operating mode of the product and configuration for emissions testing (worst case);

 - Product emissions limits i.e. Class A, Class B etc (if applicable);

-- Operating mode of the product and configuration for immunity testing (worst case);
+- The operating mode of the product and configuration for immunity testing (worst case);

 - Declaring the intended environment, such as Basic, Industrial or Controlled EM etc;